imnasnainaec/nx/docs/blog/2019-08-13-misconceptions-about-monorepos-monorepo-monolith.md

 Monorepos are not a silver bullet.
 Nothing is.
 But hopefully **at the end of this article,** **you will have a clear understanding of the benefits a monorepo brings, what _actual_ challenges you will face, and if it is the right approach for your organization.**

-_For example in this post, I will use a set of extensible dev tools for monorepos called_ [_Nx_](https://nx.dev/)_.
+_For example in this post, I will use a set of extensible dev tools for monorepos called Nx.
 But the post is not about Nx.
 Almost everything applies to any monorepo tool._

 ## Lerna and Monorepos